ppatierno/enmasse-aks/README.md

     qdrouterd-3390838898-33jx5           2/2       Running   1          52s
     subserv-3643744501-n2925             1/1       Running   0          52s

-Other than the deployed services, it's useful to exposing the REST API as well.
+Other than the deployed services, it's useful to exposing the REST API as well in order to create addresses using the command line sending HTTP requests using `curl`.

     kubectl apply -f kubernetes/addons/external-lb.yaml -n enmasse